srijan-paul/srijan-paul.github.io/src/content/current/index.md

 (Though nearly all browsers will continue to support it, lest half the internet's text inputs break).
 Worse yet, there is no alternative to `execCommand`.
 The only other way to manipulate rich text is to roll your miniature DOM that models the hierarchy of rich text elements.
-Moreover, your object model has to be built such that incorporating collaborative editing is natural, and doesn't call for a re-write.
+Moreover, your object model has to be built such that incorporating collaborative editing is natural, and doesn't call for a rewrite.
 I won't go into all the details, but you get the idea – there be dragons.

 After about three weeks, It occurred to me that I had unknowingly taken up *two* projects.
 One was to implement rich-text editing in browsers, and the other to design APIs and implement algorithms that allow making concurrent edits.
 I still tried to push through and build on top of my poorly designed block structure that